 There is no need to submit a formal access application for open access information.

-Follow the below links to find out more about our development application (DA) documents, policy documents, agency information guide, register of government contracts, register of public land, disclosure log of access applications, and details of information not disclosed to the public.
+Follow these links and/or read the below information to find out more about our development application (DA) documents, policy documents, procedural documents, agency information guide, register of government contracts, register of public land, disclosure log of access applications, and details of information not disclosed to the public.

 Unfortunately DA documentation is not currently able to be published on Council’s website.
 Instead you can access DA documents free of charge by, visiting our Cootamundra Council Office at 81 Wallendoon Street or emailing us at: firstname.lastname@example.org and specifying the DA documents you require access to.

 Please note: Some documentation within a DA application cannot be provided due to copyright infringement.

 This is a list of Councils adopted policies.